DuneAT/wanikani-gatekeeper-obsidian/README.md

 ## Usage

+**0. As the API access is necessary to fetch and submit reviews, a Network access is mandatory for the use of this plugin.**
 1. Set your **WaniKani API token** in the plugin settings.
 2. Configure the **min number of reviews** and **header colors** if desired.
 3. When reviews are available, the gatekeeper popup will appear on opening Obsidian.